thunderseethe/thunderseethe.github.io/content/posts/whats-in-a-module.md

 Purpose: The main concern of modules are: namespacing and packaging.
 Link to resources that this article is going to distill.

 * Have to look elsewhere for a more precise definition of modules
-* List of resources on modules (Modules matter most, ATAPL, backpack, mixin modules)
+* List of resources on modules (Modules matter most, ATAPL, backpack, f-ing modules)
 * Modules are responsible for two main things
   * Namespacing
   * Packaging